AdobeDocs/journeys.en/help/using/api/import-export.md

 ## Export-Import flow

-We recommend to follow these steps to manage your journeys across environments:
+We recommend to follow these steps to export and import your journeys across environments:

 1. Create and parameter a journey in your start environment.
-More info here: https://experienceleague.corp.adobe.com/docs/journeys/using/building-journeys/about-journey-building/journey.html?lang=en#building-journeys
+[More info here](https://docs.adobe.com/content/help/en/journeys/using/building-journeys/about-journey-building/journey.html)
 1. Check if the journey version has no error.
-More info here: https://experienceleague.corp.adobe.com/docs/journeys/using/building-journeys/testing-the-journey.html?lang=en
+[More info here](https://docs.adobe.com/content/help/en/journeys/using/building-journeys/testing-the-journey.html)
-1. Call /list/journeys API to retrive UID journey and the UID of your latest journey version.
-If needed, You can call /journeys/{uid}/latest to find the UID of your latest journey version.
+1. Call **/list/journeys** API to retrieve the UID journey and the UID of your latest journey version.
+If needed, you can call **/journeys/`{uid}`/latest** to find the UID of your latest journey version.
-1. Call the export API with your start environment parameters (orgID and sandboxName).
+1. Call the **export** API with your start environment parameters (orgID and sandboxName).
 1. Open the return payload:
- * If your exported journey contains specific credentials, you need to replace these credentials with the one for the new environement.
+ * If your exported journey contains **specific credentials**, you need to replace these credentials with those corresponding to the new environment.
- * If your exported journey contains events that point to an XDM schema, you need to manually update the schema ID reference with the schema ID of the new environment in the xdmEntity node if IDs values are different.
-This update needs to done for each event.
-More info : https://experienceleague.corp.adobe.com/docs/journeys/using/events-journeys/experience-event-schema.html?lang=en#schema-requirements-for-journey-orchestration-events
+ * If your exported journey contains **events** that point to an **XDM schema**, you need to manually update the schema ID reference with the schema ID of the new environment in the xdmEntity node if IDs values are different.
+This update needs to be done for each event.
+[More info here](https://docs.adobe.com/content/help/en/journeys/using/events-journeys/experience-event-schema.html)
- * If email/sms/push action in your start journey, you may have to update the template name and mobileApp name if different.
+ * If your journey contains email, sms or push actions, you may have to update the template name or the mobileApp name if the name in the target environment is different from the one in your start environment.
-1. Call the import API with your target env .
+1. Call the **import** API with your target environment.
 Note that you can call the import API as many times as you want.
 The UUID and the name of each node contains in the journey are generated each time you call the import API.
 1. Once the Journey is imported, you can publish it in the new sandbox or environment.